-TP3/3: Number of Existing Homes Adapted Through Birmingham Energy Savers

-5.65 Birmingham Energy Savers (BES) was a partnership between Birmingham City Council and Carillion that operated between 2012 and 2015 to deliver the Government's Green Deal Scheme.
-BES was launched as the largest energy efficiency scheme for homes in the UK and Birmingham was the first local authority to develop a Green Deal delivery programme.
-BES aimed to complete the refurbishment of 60,000 homes and 1,000 non domestic buildings across Birmingham by 2020 in order to achieve significant reductions in fuel poverty.
+TP3/3: Number of Existing Homes Adapted Through Birmingham Energy Savers refurbishment of 60,000 homes and 1,000 nondomestic buildings across Birmingham by 2020 in order to achieve significant reductions in fuel poverty.
 The BES scheme proved complex as it required effective communication between stakeholders, voluntary groups, residents, assessors, contractors, and council departments.
 As a result of these issues only 16 homes benefited from the Green Deal.
 More widely BES only installed around 3,000 (5%) of its planned energy saving measures.
 After the Government's decision to end the Green Deal, a Cabinet meeting was held on the 22 September 2015.
-The collective conclusion was that terminating the scheme and partnership with Carillion was the most cost effective decision.
+The collective conclusion was that terminating the scheme and partnership with Carillion was the most cost-effective decision.